-So far we have considered the deterministic HAS formulation that requires perfect foresight about what will happen over the time horizon.
-In practice, almost all the input parameters are uncertain and their uncertainty is only revealed in real time (e.g., outdoor temperature) or in some cases a few time steps in advance (e.g., RTP).
-This motivates the use of online stochastic optimisation [1], which exploits statistical models of the uncertain parameters in order to make the best decisions on average.
+So far we have considered the deterministic home automation formulation that requires perfect foresight about what will happen in the future.
+However in practice, almost all the input parameters are uncertain, and their uncertainty is only revealed in real time (e.g., outdoor temperature) or in some cases a few time steps in advance (e.g., RTP).
+This motivates the use of online stochastic optimisation (Van Hentenryck and Bent 2006), which exploits statistical models of the uncertain parameters in order to make the best decisions on average.